Automox Remote Tools with Splashtop – Full User Guide

 - Enable or disable Auto-Install for New Devices

-Actions taken from this page apply to all eligible devices in the organization and are recorded in the audit trail.
+Actions taken from this page are recorded in the audit trail.

-The Remote Control section on the Device Details page is designed to clearly separate entitlement, device readiness, available actions, and configuration settings related to Remote Control with Splashtop.
+The Remote Tools section on the Device Details page is designed to clearly separate entitlement, device readiness, available actions, and configuration settings.

 This section is organized into four areas:

-Indicates which Remote Control tier is enabled for the device:
+Tier — Indicates which Remote Tools tier is enabled for the device:

 - Core